 - Limited Range: Bluetooth has a shorter communication range (usually around 30 feet)

-In summary, the most important item for consideration is security.
-Devices connected to the Internet substantially increase the amount of thought and care you need to put into securing your smart home.
-Therefore, use of Wi-Fi and Matter devices needs to be done with care, and you MUST trust the manufacturer and cloud provider the device talks to.
+The most important items for consideration are security, reliability and battery life.
+Devices connected to Wi-Fi substantially increase the amount of thought and care you need to put into securing your smart home.
+Therefore, use of Wi-Fi and Matter over Wi-Fi devices needs to be done with care, and you MUST trust the manufacturer and cloud provider the device talks to.
+Additionally, for battery-operated devices, you must have a system in place to change the batteries frequently.

-For this reason, we recommend consideration of Z-wave or Zigbee protocols for the majority of your devices.
-While there are downsides to these protocols, and it is possible they will be replaced entirely down the road, your network is safe.
+For these reasons, we recommend consideration of Z-wave for door locks, and Z-Wave, Zigbee or Thread protocols for the rest of your devices.
+While there are downsides to these protocols, and it is possible the older protocols will be replaced entirely down the road, your network is safe and reliable.

-If these recommended protocols aren’t an option, we have two very important recommendations:
+Finally, if these recommended protocols aren’t an option for you, we have two very important recommendations:

 - Use only Matter capable devices, and connect them to your hub using Thread rather than directly configuring as a Wi-Fi device or configuring with Matter via your Wi-Fi network.